drorspei/py-gdb-tools/README.md

 If you're having trouble with the default port of 50010, use `send_double_vec port=PORT symbol_name` in gdb and `vec = recv_double_vec(port=PORT)` in python.

+## In CLion

+When entering `send_double_vec symbol_name` in gdb tab of a running process I get the error `gdb.error: No symbol "s" in current context.`.
+I think there's a CLion bug that sends only the first character of the symbol name.
+Instead use: `py send_double_vec("symbol_name")`.

 ![Image](https://github.com/drorspei/py-gdb-tools/blob/master/examples/example.gif)